Henriette Christine of Brunswick-Wolfenbüttel: Provenance and early years

-Henriette Christine was a daughter of Duke Anthony Ulrich of Brunswick-Wolfenbüttel (1633–1701) by his wife, Juliane of Holstein-Norburg (1634–1704).
+Henriette Christine was a daughter of Duke Anthony Ulrich of Brunswick-Wolfenbüttel and his wife, Juliane of Holstein-Norburg.
 Her father, whom Henriette Christine was said to resemble closely both in looks and in character, was a scholarly duke and a man of wide interests.
 On 9 November 1681 she became a probationary canon at the abbey.
 This would have been principally designed to provide her with a small independent income ("benefice"), though even by the standards of the time it would have been a little unusual to confer such an office on an eleven year old.
 On 2 November 1687, having achieved the necessary age, she was installed in her office with due solemnity in her father's presence, though at this stage she continued to live at the princely court with her family.
 (Her father had become co-ruler of the Principality of Brunswick-Wolfenbüttel in 1685.)
 Just under six months after the death of her cousin, the Abbess Christina on 30 June 1693, however, the chapter unanimously elected Henriette Christine to take over as her successor, on 21 December 1693.
 Her parents were again present at the abbey on 24 April 1694 when she was enthroned with all due solemnity.
 The emperor's endorsement of her election came through on 27 September 1694.

 Preparation for the election called for careful diplomacy in order to settle some longstanding differences between the imperial abbey and the emperor's family.
 The duke called upon the services of his chief steward, Hermann von Diepenbroick, to have the matter resolved.
 The principal conditions for the emperor's endorsement of the election included the return of the minor monasteries at Clus and Brunshausen which Duke Julius, an acquisitive previous Duke of Brunswick-Wolfenbüttel, had caused to be removed from the control of Gandersheim Abbey back in the sixteenth century.
 That condition was performed, as agreed, during December 1695.
 At the same time, as also agreed, a compensation payment was handed over in respect of a lost legal case concerning a hunting dispute at nearby Ellierode.